Indian e-Medical Attendant Visa | Emergency Medical Visa to India

 Getting the Indian e-Medical Attendant Visa

 You will receive a notification through your email address of the successful application of your electronic visa.
-For the emergency Indian e-Medical Attendant Visa, you will get the notification within 24 hours.
+For the emergency Indian e-Medical Attendant Visa, you will get the notification within 1 to 3 working days.

 Once you receive the approval letter notification, print out the letter as this will be your travel authorization document at your local airport.
 The e-Medical attendant visa will be stamped at a particular airport of your choice in India.

 Once you get to India, proceed to the ‘e-Visa Desk’ by the use of the signboards.
 Your stop will be at the immigration officer’s desk.
 He or she will verify your documents and stamp your e-Medical attendant visa on a blank page on your passport.
 Further, you will put your correct details as you fill the arrival/departure card.
 This will end your clearance at the airport and you may now proceed to the facility you’ll be residing.

 Your stay in India can be fruitful as you choose to abide by the rules and not overstay your travel stipulated time